 - The PMDA conducts a review of the requisites required for licensing

-Foreign manufacturer accreditation (FMA), Good manufacturing practice (GMP) license
+Accreditation of Foreign Manufacturers (AFM), Good manufacturing practice (GMP) license

 What does the general registration pathway look like for API products?